-Slide the loaf into the oven onto a preheated stone (the one I’m using is the cast iron) and add a cup of hot water to the broiler tray.
+Slide the loaf into the oven onto a preheated stone (the one pictured below is cast iron) and add a cup of hot water to the broiler tray.
 Bake the bread for 30-35 minutes or until a deep brown color.
 As the bread bakes you should notice a nice oven spring in the dough.
 This is where the dough rises.
 To insure that you get the best results it is crucial to have an Oven Thermometer to make sure your oven is accurate.

 If you used parchment paper you will want to remove it after about 20-25 minutes to crisp up the bottom crust.
 Continue baking the loaf directly on the stone for the last 5-10 minutes.

 Allow the loaf to cool on a rack until it is room temperature.
 If you cut into a loaf before it is cooled you will have a tough crust and a gummy interior.
 It is hard to wait, but you will be happy you did!
-Make sure you have a nice sharp Bread Knife that will not crush the bread as you cut.
-Or you can tear it apart as they do in most of Europe.
+Make sure you have a sharp serrated bread knife that will not crush the bread as you cut.

 If you have any leftover bread just let it sit, uncovered on the cutting board or counter with the cut side down.
 If you cover a bread that has a crust it will get soggy.